 - 3. Where traffic is on one side of the CTB, two (2) Barrier Reflectors shall be mounted in approximately the midsection of each section of CTB.
 An alternate mounting location is uniformly spaced at one end of each CTB.
 This will allow for attachment of a barrier grapple without damaging the reflector.
 The Barrier Reflector mounted on the side of the CTB shall be located directly below the reflector mounted on top of the barrier, as shown in the detail above. - 4.
 Where CTB separates two-way traffic, three barrier reflectors shall be mounted on each section of CTB.
 The reflector unit on top shall have two yellow reflective faces (Bi-Directional) while the reflectors on each side of the barrier shall have one yellow reflective face, as shown in the detail above. - 5.
 When CTB separates traffic traveling in the same direction, no barrier reflectors will be required on top of the CTB. - 6.
 Barrier Reflector units shall be yellow or white in color to match the edgeline being supplemented.
 Yellow Barrier Reflectors shall be made with Type F Fluorescent Prismatic Yellow Retroreflective Sheeting.
 White reflectors shall be made with Type D White Prismatic sheeting. - 7.
 Maximum spacing of Barrier Reflectors is forty (40) feet. - 8.
-Pavement markers or temporary flexible-reflective roadway marker tabs shall NOT be used as CTB delineation.
-9. Attachment of Barrier Reflectors to CTB shall be per manufacturer's - recommendations.
-10. Missing or damaged Barrier Reflectors shall be replaced as directed approved substitute mounted adjacent to the travel way.
+Pavement markers or temporary flexible-reflective roadway marker tabs shall NOT be used as CTB delineation. - 9.
+Attachment of Barrier Reflectors to CTB shall be per manufacturer's recommendations. - 10.
+Missing or damaged Barrier Reflectors shall be replaced as directed by the Engineer. - 11.
+Single slope barriers shall be delineated as shown on the above detail.